 How do you determine your cleaning prices?

 Do you charge a flat rate, by the square foot, or another pricing structure?
-Did you learn about anything you could be doing differently for your commercial cleaning company?
+Did you learn anything you could do differently for your commercial cleaning company?

 If you’re considering becoming a vendor, contact us at Dallas Janitorial Services for more information.